SCORE

 Fast to iterate on new tasks

-Adding a new task is fast: under half a day from collecting demonstrations to deploying a steered policy.
+Adding a new task is fast: under half a day from collecting demonstrations to deploying a SCORE policy.
 In both examples below, the base policy cannot recover once a grasp fails, while SCORE retries until it succeeds.

 Open a Clorox bottle